SuperFlyTV/tmp-GraphicsDefinition/definition/definition/Spec.md

 Different examples are provided [here](TODO) that show how a Graphic can be added to the DOM tree of the Renderer.

 However, once a Graphic is added into the Renderer, the following steps MUST be taken:
-* call the `load()` function of the Graphic and wait for the promise to resolve
+* Call the `load()` function of the Graphic and wait for the promise to resolve.
-* in case of Standard Graphic, call the `update()` action.
+* Call the `updateAction()` function of the Graphic.

 When a Graphic is removed from the Renderer, the following steps MUST be taken:
-* call the `dispose()` function of the Graphic and wait for the promise to resolve
+* Call the `dispose()` function of the Graphic and wait for the promise to resolve.

-## JSON Schema for manifest.json
+## JSON Schema for Manifest file

-The normative JSON Schema for manifest.json can be found [here](/definition/definition/json-schema/v1/graphics-manifest/schema.json).
+The normative JSON Schema for Manifest file can be found [here](/definition/definition/json-schema/v1/graphics-manifest/schema.json).

-## Typescript interface for graphic.js
+## Typescript interface for Graphic

-The informative Typescript interface for graphic.js can be found [here](/definition/derived/typescript/src/apis/graphicsAPI.ts).
+The informative Typescript interface for the Graphic Web Component can be found [here](/definition/derived/typescript/src/apis/graphicsAPI.ts).

-# TBD

-* explicit play/stop/step/update functions?
-* play vs step
-* rendering object?
-* duration field definition is (too?) vague
-* nr of steps
-* version: integer vs semantic versioning?
-* custom action -> return schema as well?
+## Examples

+TODO: provide some basic examples to make it more tangible.